The Mexican Civil War of 1910 - 1920

 Interestingly this coin states that it contains a small amount of gold and is marked "ORO [gold] : 0.595".
 It definately has a different color than a pure silver coin.
 The coin weight is ~24 g and not .595 g as indicated in Krause.
 This is a silver dollar sized coin with a vertical reeded edge.
 These 2 Pesos all seem to have striking problems although I've seen single Pesos of this type nicely struck.

-In the early 20th century{actually the late 19th} better refining methods were developed but they may not have been available in Revolutionary Mexico.
+In the early 20th century{actually the late 19th} better refining methods were developed but they may not have been deployed in Revolutionary Mexico.

 "Guerro Peso"